damballa/parkour/doc/serialization.md

 In task functions, by default, input tuples are `unwrap`ed to values and output tuples are `rewrap`ed to the configured task output types.
-This behavior is optional, and may be disabled via `:parkour.mapreduce/raw` metadata on task-vars.
+This behavior is optional, and may by skipped by specifying a non-unwrapping metadata `:parkour.mapreduce/adapter` function (such as `identity`) for task vars.
+See the docstrings of `parkour.mapreduce/mapper!` and `parkour.mapreduce/reducer!` for more details.
 The protocol functions may also be called manually, and many Parkour/Hadoop types are extended to do the obvious thing when `unwrap`ed.

 ## Specific serializations